Owlet7/wadfusion/README.md

 WadFusion will create a new file called `doom_fusion.ipk3`, with all the game content in it.
 It should be selectable in GZDoom as "DOOM Fusion".

 Also included is a file called `doom_fusion_widescreen_gfx.pk3`, which adds super-ultra-widescreen assets courtesy of the [Ultra-Widerpix854 project](https://www.doomworld.com/forum/topic/148537).
 DOOM Fusion will load it automatically if it's added to GZDoom's file directories.
 GZDoom's own widescreen assets are disabled in Fusion.
+(It's worth noting that the full Ultra-Widerpix854 project has some extra features not included with WadFusion, such as alternate versions for some graphics, sprite fixes, [extended sky textures](https://github.com/Owlet7/wadfusion/discussions/62), and support for other DOOM-based games.)

 ## Supported WADs